Invest in Italy

 You’re close: your project is just some steps ahead.

-Buy a farm or a company in Italy
+Buy an Italian farm or a company with its property assets

 The Italian law (Article 26 Consolidated Law on Immigration) permits also the issue of entry visas for “self-employment – business owner” for non-EU entrepreneurs willing to build their own business in Italy.
 This entry visa and the related residence permit are different from the visa for investors and may be issued under the following conditions:

 - the visa is issued in the context of the annual installments set by the Government.
 Each year, the Government determines the number of foreign entrepreneurs allowed to enter Italy.
 For 2018 the maximum number is set at 2,400 visas;